eshaz/icecast-metadata-js/src/icecast-metadata-js/README.md

 # Icecast Metadata JS

-Icecast Metadata JS is javascript (client-side and NodeJS) module that takes in an Icecast response body, extracts audio data and metadata, and schedules metadata events.
+Icecast Metadata JS is javascript (client-side and NodeJS) library that takes in an Icecast response body, extracts audio data and metadata, and schedules metadata events.

 ## Checkout the demo [here](https://eshaz.github.io/icecast-metadata-js/)!